haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/intro.md

 ## Setting up the Task Class

-All tasks are defined by their own class and must inherit `BaseEnv`, similar to the design of many other robot learning simulation frameworks.
+All tasks are defined by their own class and must inherit {py:class}`~mani_skill.envs.sapien_env.BaseEnv`, similar to the design of many other robot learning simulation frameworks.
 You must then also register the class with a decorator so that the environment can be easily created via the `gym.make(env_id=...)` command in the future.
 Environment registration is done via `@register_env(env_id, max_episode_steps=...)` where `max_episode_steps` indicates the time limit of the task.

 ```python
 import sapien